-Much of graphics and HCI literature on computer-support tools for design has, intentionally or unintentionally, adopted and embodied these principles of iteration and reflection.
-What is interesting is that the modality of "moving" (i.e. taking an action on the design) is almost always drawing with hands, as Schon imagines in his work [1].
-There are numerous interactions, interfaces, and workflows that enable and/or study some form of design iteration through sketching [4-6], and even tangible and spatial interactions [7,8].
+ing [4, 5, 6], and even tangible and spatial interactions [7, 8].
 Verbalization, on the other hand, has been little explored as a way to directly enable design iterations.
-This form of interaction might afford more convenience to the younger audiences [9] in the design process, and as such, we primarily focus on verbalization as an input modality to enable

-3D design iteration in this work.
+This form of interaction might afford more convenience to the younger audiences [9] in the design process, and as such, we primarily focus on verbalization as an input modality to enable 3D design iteration in this work.

-While verbal communication in design has been quite extensively studied [10-17], it is surprising that there is little known regarding how to utilize speech as an input modality in creativity support systems [18].
-Even the systems that explore speech as an input for design modification tasks [19-21], either explicitly or in combination with other modalities, have not studied the fundamental cognitive workflow that verbal interactions enable in association to the design process.
+While verbal communication in design has been quite extensively studied [10, 11, 12, 13, 14, 15, 16, 17], it is surprising that there is little known regarding how to utilize speech as an input modality in creativity support systems [18].
+Even the systems that explore speech as an input for design modification tasks [19, 20, 21, 22], either explicitly or in combination with other modalities, have not studied the fundamental cognitive workflow that verbal interactions enable in association to the design process.
 Our work is motivated by the observation that in order to enable iterative design through verbal communication, there is a need for fresh perspectives on how to enable speech-based workflows as well as systematic study of what verbal input affords in an iterative design process.
+This work presented in this paper is an extension of our recently published work [23].